wp-plugins/basic-google-maps-placemarks/readme.txt

 *Using [bgmp-map] in a template file with do_shortcode():*

 For efficiency, the plugin only loads the required JavaScript, CSS and markup files on pages where it detects the map shortcode is being called.
-It's not possible to detect when [do_shortcode()](http://codex.wordpress.org/Function_Reference/do_shortcode) is used, so you need to manually let the plugin know to load the files by adding this code to your theme:
+It's not practical to detect when [do_shortcode()](http://codex.wordpress.org/Function_Reference/do_shortcode) is used in a template, so you need to manually let the plugin know to load the files by adding this code to your theme:

 `
 function bgmpShortcodeCalled()